Festival Founder, Executive Producer, Board Member

 Jennifer can be seen in national commercials for companies such as: Anheuser-Busch, Comcast, iChooseAdoption, McDonald’s, Microsoft, Skechers and Sony PSP.
 Recognized for her naturally curly hair and infectious smile, her exotic appearance is credited to her French, Filipino and African American ancestry.

-Jennifer’s first documentary, Chill, made its world premiere at the 2016 Mixed Remixed Festival.
-The film introduces “social egg freezing” and addresses balancing life, career, and cheating the biological clock.
+Jennifer’s first documentary, Chill, made its world premiere at the 2016 Mixed Remixed Festival and is gaining momentum on the film festival circuit.
+Chill introduces “social egg freezing” and the modern-day journey to motherhood.
 Jennifer’s egg freezing journey has been featured in the Italian fashion magazine Gracia, on FOX, KTLA’s Health Smart, ABC’s 20/20 with Aditi Roy and on the front page of the Los Angeles Times.

 Lance Tango is a therapist who incorporates therapeutic strategies with principles of social justice as he helps clients heal from the residual effects of social oppression and relational trauma.
 Along with facilitating empowering conversations with adult individuals, Lance also helps couples and organizations cultivate improved interpersonal dynamics by dismantling entrenched patterns of power and privilege within relationships.